[vc_row 0=””][vc_column][vc_column_text 0=””]

 3. Many remains of archaeological sites of Ancient Rome

 Ask anyone, and they will tell you that they believe Rome has many archaeological sites.
 They are not wrong as this is common knowledge worldwide.
-What is striking is that not only are the sites still standing today, some are in terrific condition considering it has been two to three millennia through time where art, techniques, planning, architecture was rapidly changing and evolving.
+What is striking is that not only are the sites still standing today, some are in terrific condition considering it has been two to three millennia through a time where art, techniques, planning, architecture was rapidly changing and evolving.

 4. The Heart Of Rome

 The heart of Rome has not changed in the millenniums gone by.
-Through so much of change, much of Rome, the heart of it, has not changed.
+Through so much change, much of Rome, the heart of it, has not changed.
 Instead, specific characteristics are still intact; the original building and architectural elements have not changed and yet all look integrated and not out of place in modern Rome.
+Colosseum Tours

 Below is a list of monuments recognised by UNESCO as of significance and how these styles have all merged to create a unique collection.